-The System User must not infringe any copyright residing in documentation of software.
+The user must not infringe any copyright residing in documentation of software.

-The System User must comply with all laws relating to the use of computers, use of computer networks and copyright (in particular the provisions of applicable data protection legislation).
+The user must comply with all laws relating to the use of computers, use of computer networks and copyright (in particular the provisions of applicable data protection legislation).

-The System User must comply with the University's Ethical and Legal Use of Electronic Copyright Material policy.
+The user must comply with the University's Ethical and Legal Use of Electronic Copyright Material policy.

-4.1.7 Remote Access
+4.1.7 External Access